 Credit: Clark Tate

-The Pencil seems to offer pressure sensitivity in the greatest array of apps, including the Adobe Suite.
+The Apple Pencil seems to offer pressure sensitivity in the greatest array of apps, including the Adobe Suite.
 However, we had difficulty getting its tilt sensitivity to work consistently.
 The Note+ offers both features in several apps but not in Adobe.
-The S Pen seems more limited, working best in Samsung's Notes app.
+The Insignia Active had great pressure and tilt sensitivity with some of Adobe's tools, but as mentioned, with others became a bit spotty.

 Though we prefer the feel of the Note+, having to learn to navigate the less familiar Concepts app to unlock its best artistic features was disappointing.
 In the end, the seamless integration of Apple's Pencil with Apple's iPad made it our favorite combination for creating.